KiboOst/jeedom_docs/other/Rhasspy/index.md

 `sudo alsactl store`

 Now, your Pi is ok and will use plugin-equal with your settings !
+You can test it with:

+`speaker-test -c1 --test=wav -w /usr/share/sounds/alsa/Front_Center.wav`

 But, Inside a Docker container, the *system* doesn't have access to all host system files, and here Rhasspy will miss the plugin librairies.
 So now, we will start Rhasspy Docker container like this: